Vespula pennsylvanica / maculiforna / germanica / vulgaris / squamosa and Dolichovespula

 The most common type of lure is heptyl butyrate, but this chemical primarily attracts the western yellowjacket and not the other species.

-You can add to the lure to help it attract other the other varities.
+You can add other lures to the trap to help it attract other varieties.

-For example, adding meat like chicken will help them attract the German yellowjacket and V. vulgaris.
+For example, adding meat like chicken will help the trap attract the German yellowjacket and V. vulgaris.
 You should frequently replace the meat, since these insects don’t like rotting meat.

 University of Tennessee Agricultural Extension Service experts Drs.
 Karen M. Vail and John A. Skinner recommend using fruit juice or jelly to attract them.